 Sterling slips as BoE delivers big rate hike but warns of long recession

-LONDON, Aug 4 (Reuters) - Sterling fell, lifting British stocks, on Thursday after the Bank of England raised interest rates by the most in 27 years, but warned that a long recession is on its way with inflation seeing toping 13%.
+LONDON, Aug 4 (Reuters) - Sterling fell on Thursday after the Bank of England raised interest rates by the most in 27 years but warned that a long recession is on its way with inflation seen topping 13%.

 The BoE warned that Britain was facing a recession as it rose its benchmark rate by 50 basis points (bps) to 1.75% in an attempt to curb inflation.

+"The pound is falling despite a 50 bp hike by the BoE.
+The reaction mostly boils down to the BoE’s pessimistic outlook for the UK economy, with a recession now expected to start in the forth quarter and to extend through next year," said Francesco Pesole, FX strategist at ING.

+"This notion is likely having markets doubt the BoE will be able to keep tightening policy at a sustained rate despite expectations for stickier inflation," he added.

 The UK's blue chips FTSE 100 .FTSE share price index initially dipped following the BoE's decision but quickly recovered as the pound weakened.
-It was up 0.5% at its highest in around two months.
+It was up 0.4% after touching its highest in around two months.

 UK bank stocks .FTNMX301010 eased from highs and were little changed on the day, while a UK-domestically focused index .FTC cut some earlier gains and was last up 0.6% on the day.